SAP/fundamental-tools/doc/exposure/README.md

 ## Business Logic Exposure

 Using Dynpro/WebDynpro based transactions SAP users can run business processes implemented in SAP system.
-To make the same business logic available for on-premise or cloud consumption by SAP Fundamental UI, it shall be encapsulated and exposed.
+To make the same business logic available in on-premise or cloud pattern based apps, it shall be encapsulated and exposed.
 Assets exposed this way can be:

 - Business objects and methods
   - Real BO model like RAP: [ABAP RESTful Application Programming Model](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/LATEST/en-US/33a301e3fff5404e89f090910f7bd978.html)
   - Virtual BO model, like set of BAPIs or remote enable function modules (RFM) for example
   - Freestyle models like GOL, BOL, SPI ...
-  - Mixed model (of above)
+  - Mixed model (all of above)

 - Technical objects and methods
   - Configuration (customizing)